While travelling in Australia with kids is a relatively painless process, the same can’t always be said for international flights.

 How do I add an infant to my booking?

-Most airlines allow you to book lap infants online, which is priced automatically.
-If you’d like to reserve a seat for your infant at child prices, you’ll need to call them.
-Also, if your infant hasn’t been born at the time of booking, you’ll need to contact the airline to add the infant to your booking.
+Most major airlines allow you to book lap infants online, which is priced automatically.
+Otherwise, if you want to reserve a seat for your infant, and pay the child fare, you’ll need to contact the airline.
+For infants that haven’t been born at the time of booking, you’ll need to call the airline to add them to your booking.
 Fees may apply in this case.

 Can I book a child seat for an infant?